Al Jahra: History

-Al Jahra was once largely dominated by agricultural land.
-Jahra was initially founded as a small oasis village.
-Jahra's most notable residents included Sheikh Thuwainy Bin Abdullah Al-Saadoun (Sheikh of Al-Muntafiq) in 1786, when he fled from Baghdad to Suleiman Pasha.
-He wanted to occupy Basra and Sheikh Abdullah Al-Sabah hosted him until he returned to Baghdad after he was pardoned by the Iraqi governor.
+Al Jahra was initially founded as a small oasis village and was once largely dominated by agricultural land.
+Jahra's most notable residents included Sheikh Thuwainy Bin Abdullah Al-Saadoun (Sheikh of Al-Muntafiq), who he fled from Baghdad to Suleiman Pasha in 1786.
+He wanted to occupy Basra, and Sheikh Abdullah Al-Sabah hosted him until he returned to Baghdad after he was pardoned by the Iraqi governor.

 In 1925, Al Jahra administratively followed Kuwait City, and the population lived on the cultivation of palm trees and a little wheat and barley.
-Al Jahra contained 170 houses including the palace of Pasha al-Naqib and the palace of the Mubarak Al-Sabah.
+Al Jahra contained 170 houses, including the palace of Pasha al-Naqib and the palace of the Mubarak Al-Sabah.

-Historically Jahra became known as a notable trading point and stopping place on the way to Kuwait City.
+Historically, Jahra became known as a notable trading point and stopping place on the way to Kuwait City.
 It gradually grew into a town along the historic Kuwait Red Fort.
 Al Jahra was the site of the Battle of Jahra in 1920, a conflict between Kuwaiti and Saudi forces.
 Today, there is a national monument commemorating the battle.
-The conflict was settled in 1922 when King Abdul Aziz al-Saud recognized the independence of Kuwait in exchange for territory.
+The conflict was settled in 1922, when King Abdul Aziz al-Saud recognized Kuwait's independence in exchange for territory.